edmundhung/conform/docs/submission.md

 ### Command button

-The submitter value makes it possible to extends the form with different behaviour based on the intent added to the form data.
+The submitter value allows us extending the form with different behaviour based on the intent.

 ```tsx
 function Product() {